-If any device driver needs to be installed on a PC, it has to have its driver package files copied in DriverStore.
-When we add any driver package in DriverStore, all of its files are copied along with one INF File which actually references all the other files present in the package.
-As every single one of these files is crucial for driver installation, INF file must reference all the files that are present in the package, so that during installation these can be found easily in DriverStore.
-In the other way round, if INF file references a file that’s not available in the package, it is not copied to the DriverStore.
+If any device driver needs to be installed on a PC, it has to have its driver package files copied into DriverStore.
+When we add any driver package in DriverStore, all of its files are copied along with one INF File, which actually references all the other files present in the package.
+As every single one of these files is crucial for driver installation, the INF file must reference all the files that are present in the package so that during installation, these can be found easily in DriverStore.
+In the other way round, if the INF file references a file that’s not available in the package, it is not copied to the DriverStore.

-- Verification: Before the driver package is copied to DriverStore, it is verified against several security checks which confirm whether or not the package files are corrupted or tampered with.
-The driver package should be digitally signed in order to pass through this check.
+- Verification: Before the driver package is copied to DriverStore, it is verified against several security checks, which confirm whether or not the package files are corrupted or tampered with.
+The driver’s package should be digitally signed in order to pass through this check.